 Are There Any Downsides of Using a Trailing Stop?

-Investing is risky, by nature and no strategy is foolproof.
+Investing is risky by nature, and no strategy is foolproof.
 While trailing stops can help minimize losses without placing a cap on profits, there are some downsides to consider.

-Depending on which online brokerage you’re using, you may face limits on which investments you can use trailing stop loss strategy with.
+Depending on which brokerage account you’re using, you may face limits on which investments you can use trailing stop loss strategy with.
 Some online brokerages don’t allow any type of stop loss trading at all.

-Potential to Lock in Losses
+Potential to Lock-in Losses

 If a stock you own experiences a two-day slide in price, your stop loss order might require your shares be sold.
 If on the third day, the stock rebounds with a 20% price increase, you’ve missed out on those gains and locked in your losses.
 If you want to repurchase the stock you’ll now have to do so at a higher price point, and you’ve missed your chance to buy the dip.